Human Cellular Therapy Laboratories

-Cell therapy, which uses specific types of stem cells to repair damaged tissues, is one approach in the regenerative medicine tool kit.
-The Center for Regenerative Medicine works closely with the Human Cellular Therapy Laboratory to develop and produce safe cellular products for research and patient care purposes.
+Cell therapy, which uses specific types of stem cells to repair damaged tissues, is one approach in the regenerative medicine toolkit.
+The Center for Regenerative Medicine works closely with the Human Cellular Therapy Laboratories to develop and produce safe cellular products for research and patient care purposes.

-Occupying more than 6,000 square feet at Mayo Clinic's campus in Rochester, Minnesota, the Human Cellular Therapy Laboratory, which is compliant with current good manufacturing practice (cGMP) regulations as they apply to cell manufacturing, includes scientists, regulatory specialists and laboratory technologists with expertise in cell biology, protocol development, clinical trial monitoring and the regulatory environment.
+With locations at Mayo Clinic's campuses in Minnesota, Florida and Arizona, the Human Cellular Therapy Laboratories include scientists, regulatory specialists and laboratory technologists with expertise in cell biology, protocol development, clinical trial monitoring and the regulatory environment.

 Regenerative medicine applications

 Development of regenerative cellular therapies is underway in the Human Cellular Therapy Laboratories for more than a dozen conditions.
 For each disease, the cellular product is being made from the patient, for the patient — the patient's own cells are being expanded or activated to treat his or her specific disease.

 In nearly all cases, these regenerative therapies are intended for people for whom there are no other treatment options available.

 - Amyotrophic lateral sclerosis (ALS, also known as Lou Gehrig's disease)